THE CARDIFF UNIVERSITY/CARDIFF HALF MARATHON: Sunday 6th October 2019

 The Cardiff University/Cardiff Half Marathon is now host to the Welsh Half Marathon Championships, recognising Wales’s best athletes.
 2014’s winners were Emma Wookey (Lliswerry Runners) with a time of 75.56, whilst Ieuan Thomas (Cardiff AAC) secured top spot with a time of 65.40.
 The event attracts the world’s top runners.

 The Cardiff Half event record was smashed in the men’s field in 2013 when Loitarakwai Lengurisi – in his first race outside of his home country of Kenya – recorded a time of 61:51.
 British athlete Susan Partridge still retains the course record in the women’s field with her time of 71.10 in 2012.

-Thousands of runners raise money for charity by getting sponsored, with more than £2.4 million raised for 800 charities and good causes each year.
+Thousands of runners raise money for charity by getting sponsored, with £3 million raised for 800 charities in 2018.

 We’d like to thank all the partners, athletes, sponsors and volunteers who make this event possible and help it go from strength to strength every year.

 The Cardiff University/Cardiff Half Marathon is proud to be a member of AIMS (Association of International Marathons and Distance Races), featuring as part of a long list of international distance running events.
 Please take the time to explore the long calendar of races taking place around the world throughout the year and see where running might take you. http://aimsworldrunning.com/Calendar.htm